 - • Jesus reminded them that it was His peace — peace from Him — that would allow them to face life’s troubles without fear and trepidation.
 His peace is abiding, powerful, life-changing, lasting.
 The world’s so-called “peace” is often just a transient feeling that results from man’s faulty methods and philosophies, none of which have brought lasting peace to this earth.

 John 16:33 I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.

 - •• Similar to the previous Scripture, this verse quotes Jesus assuring us of three important facts:

 - 1. In this world we will have trouble.
 To believe otherwise is to be naive and even antibiblical.

-- 2. But in the midst of that predictable trouble, we may find peace in Him!
-Trouble in the world, but the inward peace of Christ in the very midst of the trouble.
+- 2. But in the midst of that predictable trouble, we may find peace in Jesus, the One the Bible calls "the Prince of Peace" (Isaiah 9:6).
+Trouble in the world, yes, but inner peace — peace of mind, peace of the heart and soul — from Jesus Christ in the very midst of the trouble.

 - 3. And He gives us the assurance that the troubles will not triumph over us, since Jesus Himself has overcome the world.
 Therefore, we may “take heart” and rest in His peace in the very midst of troubles and trials.